Cheltenham High School: Cheltenham–Abington rivalry

 The Cheltenham–Abington rivalry, also known as "The Turkey Bowl", is a football game played between the Cheltenham Panthers and the Abington Galloping Ghosts.
 It has been played annually on Thanksgiving Day since 1915, unless one of the teams has conflicts with PIAA playoffs.
 The rivalry is the fifth-oldest public high school rivalry in Pennsylvania, and the seventh-oldest including private schools.
 The schools are less than 2 miles apart.
 Despite not being in the same conference, the rivalry is prevalent in other sports, mainly basketball.
 In some sports, the teams do not play each other at all.
 Abington leads the overall series 55–34-6.
-Below is a chart of the all-time games of the rivalry.

-Media

-Cheltenham High School publishes a school newspaper "The Cheltonian," the school yearbook "El Delator," and various interviews, polls, and student work aired on Comcast channel 42, which is the township channel.

-Music and arts

-Vocal music

-Cheltenham has many choir classes, such as Vwa Ba, Voces Altas, Concert Choir, and Select Choir, which all perform together biannually at the Winter and Spring Choir Concert.
-Other activities include the Touring Ensemble, CHS's show choir, in which students prepare a set of song and dance numbers-often with a central theme-and perform monthly around the community as well as at competitions.
-Most recently, the Touring Ensemble traveled to New Orleans in March of 2019.
-Cheltenham also sponsors two A cappella groups, Sons of Pitch and Up the Octave.